RedForty/ViewSwitcher/README.md

 ## About

-__dkViewSelect__ is a quick little markingmenu that solves two problems:
+__ViewSwitcher__ is a quick little markingmenu that solves two problems:
 * One-button menu for camera switching (including a custom shotCam)
 * One button press to hotswitch back to the previous camera